Listen to this article

 - A6: 1,760 Hz

-This doubling relationship creates the familiar sense of two notes being "the same" but at different pitches.
-The 88 keys of a standard piano span from A0 (27.5 Hz) to C8 (4,186 Hz), covering over seven octaves.
+This doubling creates the sense of two notes being "the same" but at different pitches.
+A standard piano spans from A0 (27.5 Hz) to C8 (4,186 Hz), covering over seven octaves.

 Common Note Frequencies